Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 7. Common Errors and Their Solutions

-Pointers are a very powerful feature, but misusing them can cause bugs and security holes.
-This chapter explains the errors that frequently occur when using pointers in C and the measures to prevent them.
+Pointers are a very powerful feature, but misusing them can cause bugs and security vulnerabilities.
+This chapter explains common errors that occur when using pointers in C and measures to prevent them.

 Using Uninitialized Pointers

 The most basic yet dangerous case is using an uninitialized pointer.
-A pointer does not point to a valid address merely by being declared.
+Simply declaring a pointer does not make it point to a valid address.

 Bad Example: